PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources

 \section{Abstract}

-The inclusion of inverter-based resources from renewable energy creates new challenges for the stability and transient behavior of power systems which are best understood by studying their dynamic responses through simulation.
-In this paper, we develop an open source simulation toolbox, \texttt{PowerSimulationDynamics.jl}, to study the dynamic response of a balanced system with high penetration of inverter-based resources. \texttt{PowerSimulationDynamics.jl} is implemented in the Julia language and features a rich library of synchronous generator components and inverter models.
-In addition, it allows the study of both quasi-static phasors that employ an admittance matrix representation for the network and electromagnetic $\dq$ models that use a dynamic representation of the network.
-Case studies and validation exercises show that\texttt{PowerSimulationDynamics.jl} results closely match \acf{QSP} tools like Siemens PSS\textregistered{}E, ANDES, and wave-form \acf{EMT} simulations like PSCAD.
+In this paper we present the development of an open-source simulation toolbox, \texttt{PowerSimulationsDynamics.jl}, to study the dynamic response of power systems, focusing on the requirements to model systems with high penetrations of Inverter-Based Resources (IBRs). \texttt{PowerSimulationsDynamics.jl} is implemented in Julia and features a rich library of synchronous generator, inverter, and load models.
+In addition, it allows the study of quasi-static phasors and electromagnetic $\dq$ models that use a dynamic network representation.
+Case studies and validation exercises show that \texttt{PowerSimulationsDynamics.jl} results closely match other commercial and open-source simulation tools.